Tondani Moyo (Chairperson)

 Prof Piet Naudé is a well-known academic, public speaker, writer and columnist and currently director at the University of Stellenbosch Business School (USB).
 He was the deputy vice-chancellor responsible for teaching and learning at the Nelson Mandela Metropolitan University (NMMU) in Port Elizabeth, and has more than twenty years of management experience at a university.
 He is currently the African representative on the executive committee of the International Society for Business Economics and Ethics (ISBEE) and a board member of EthicsSA.
 He is the past president of the Business Ethics Network of Africa (BEN-Africa), where he led partnerships in 21 African countries.

-Nomkhita Mona was the Group CEO of SAFCOL and was appointed in 2012.
-She previously served as CEO at Uitenhage Despatch Development Initiative for over five years; at Inkezo Land Company in Durban.
+Nomkhita Mona is CEO of the Nelson Mandela Bay Business Chamber.
+She previously served as Group CEO of SACOL for 5 years, as CEO at Uitenhage Despatch Development Initiative for over five years; at Inkezo Land Company in Durban.
 Before that, she was CEO of the Eastern Cape Tourism Board.
 Mona brings a magnitude of unique experience to SAFCOL, from a wide variety of sectors.
 She is the first black woman to be appointed on the Board of Goodyear Tyre and Rubber Holdings (South Africa).
 She is the former Deputy President of the Nelson Mandela Bay Business Chamber.
 In addition to the above achievements, she previously served on the board and was a trustee of the Wilderness Foundation Africa, as well as a member of the Oliver Foundation board.
 She is a Commissioner of the Eastern Cape Planning Commission.